boto/boto3/docs/source/guide/events.rst

 Wildcard matching
 -----------------

-Another aspect of Boto 3's event system is that it has the capability to do wildcard matching using the ``'*'`` notation.
+Another aspect of Boto3's event system is that it has the capability to do wildcard matching using the ``'*'`` notation.
 Here is an example of using wildcards in the event system::